Psychedelic Toad Venom: What Is It?

 Can You Become Addicted To Toad Venom?

-Again, this is difficult to say because of the lack of peer-reviewed research.
+Again, this is difficult to answer because of the lack of peer-reviewed research.
 It is possible to become dependent on some psychedelic drugs like MDMA, especially if the altered state becomes preferable to the real one.

 Whether toad venom is one of those or not remains to be seen.